TREXXX27/100-Days-Of-Code/readme.md

 **Thoughts :**

--    A GREAT DAY!
-Sneha got selected for ZS!
-FINALLY! 😍🎉✌ Knew you had it in you girl.
-Totally deserving ...Infact you deserve more...Hope life keeps giving you more and more reasons to smile...
 -    Societe General finally came back...Test scheduled on 17th along with my NVIDIA interviews ..Hope they don't clash together.

 ---